Rajasthan Travel Guide: Your Complete Trip Planning Resource

 - How many days?
 Rajasthan is vast.
 A 5–7 day trip can cover major highlights (e.g. Jaipur, Jodhpur, Udaipur).
 8–10 days lets you add Jaisalmer; 12–14 days can complete the classic circuit.
 First-timers often find 7–10 days ideal to balance depth and pace.

-- Best time to visit: Rajasthan’s winter (October–March) offers the most pleasant weather – cool nights and sunny, dry days.
-Summer (April–June) is very hot, while the monsoon (July–September) brings brief rains and a green desert.
-Festivals like the Pushkar Camel Fair (Nov) and Jaipur’s festivals occur in winter, making it the peak season.
+- Best time to visit: Rajasthan’s winter offers the most pleasant weather – cool nights and sunny, dry days.
+Summer is very hot, while the monsoon brings brief rains and a green desert.
+Festivals like the Pushkar Camel Fair and Jaipur’s festivals occur in winter, making it the peak season.

 - Transport & routes: Most travelers fly into New Delhi and take an onward flight or train to Rajasthan.
 Jaipur also has an international airport.
 Within Rajasthan, hiring a private car and driver is common and recommended for comfort and flexibility.
 Trains and buses connect the main cities, but a private vehicle helps you escape crowds and carry luggage.

 - Safety tips: Rajasthan is generally tourist-friendly, but observe usual precautions.
-Travel with water, avoid drinking tap water, and ask locals about any restricted areas (some rural villages may restrict photography).
+Travel with water, avoid drinking tap water, and ask locals about any restricted areas.
 Book desert camps through reputable operators.
-Dress respectfully (especially at temples) to blend with local customs.
+Dress respectfully to blend with local customs.

 Jaipur – The Pink City